-The authors wish to thank Steven Robbins of the Montreal Neurological Institute, John Ashburner of the Wellcome Department of Imaging Neuroscience, Martin A. Syner of the Department of Computer Science, University of North Carolina at Chapel Hill, and Shubing Wang of the Department of Statistics, University of Wisconsin-Madison for valuable discussions and comments.
+The authors would like to thank S. Robbins of the Montreal Neurological Institute, J. Ashburner of the Wellcome Department of Imaging Neuroscience, M. A. Syner of the Department of Computer Science, University of North Carolina, Chapel Hill, and S. Wang of the Department of Statistics, University of Wisconsin-Madison for valuable discussions and comments.